American River Classic Ride

 The Donner Summit Trail Blazers was a trail riding group that was mainly a social trail riding club with members in the Auburn area.
 Their non-profit charter was not active for a long time, and the club membership was declining through the years, so the pioneers of AERC took the Charter of the Donner Summit Trail Blazers and reactivated it.
 In addition, the Western States Trail Foundation’s Bylaws and Articles of Incorporation were reviewed and portions of it used to design the same for the newly founded AERC organization.
 While all of this was happening the American River Ride was being organized.

 People like Phil Garden, Kathie Perry, Susan and Jim Remillard, Jeff and Janine Windeshausen, Jerry and Vicki Meyers, Marion Arnold, and Marilyn Hunter to name a few served as ride managers through the years.
-In addition, the many volunteers that man the vet checks every year, and help with trail marking and other 'jobs' that it takes to put on a ride, have contributed a great service to the trail---the riders---the history of the event---the sport of endurance riding---and mostly to the horses.
-These efforts are highly appreciated by the thousands of horseman who have enjoyed this event.
+In addition, the many volunteers that man the vet checks every year and help with trail marking and other 'jobs' that it takes to put on a ride, have contributed a great service to the trail---the riders---the history of the event---the sport of endurance riding---and mostly to the horses.
+These efforts are highly appreciated by the thousands of horsemen who have enjoyed this event.

 To the pioneers of AERC and the founders of the American River Ride that shared the vision and potential of an organized event that today we call endurance riding, we will always be grateful.